jangler/oracles-randomizer/doc/seasons_notes.md

 - Warnings
 - Farming rupees, except by shovel RNG manips
+- Farming ore chunks with bombs or ember seeds
 - Lighting more than two torches per room using mystery seeds
 - Mystery seeds as a weapon
 - Bombs as a weapon, except versus enemies immune to sword